 Capital Allowance claims on Land and Buildings do not reduce their Balance Sheet value.
 This means when you sell the property Capital Gains are based on the original cost shown in the Balance Sheet.

-Put simply, property Capital Allowances should now be documented in every commercial property transaction post April 2014.
+• Put simply, property Capital Allowances should now be documented in every commercial property transaction from April 2014.

 Invoices:

-That fact invoices may not be available does not create a problem.
+The fact that invoices may not be available does not create a problem.

 If you would like to talk to an expert, please contact us.